kevinsalter/sketches/contents/articles/6-feed-me/index.md

 #### Item Types

 It would be helpful and visually interesting to use an icon or symbol (more prominently than we do now) to represent the different item types that can possibly appear in the homepage feed.
-Currently we have the 3 types listed above (when eliminating Posts), but just for fun I'm going to imagine that we also have a Weekly Priorities module and Reflection module – so that's **5 Item Types** in total.
+Currently we have the 3 types listed above (when eliminating Posts), but just for fun I'm going to imagine that we also have a Weekly Priorities module and Reflection module – so that's **5 Item Types** in total:
+- Objectives
+- Recognition
+- Weekly Priorities
+- Reflection
+- Network Updates

 The crux of this design is that I'm proposing we eliminate the tabbed area (recognition/post) above the homepage feed, and the only messages that populate the homepage feed would come from 7Geese modules.
 That being the case, users would still be able to comment on items in the feed as they currently do, and would still be able to "Post" on the objective page feed.